amftnj846650059/notes/README.md

 Second, planning ahead is crucial.
 Make sure you have a plan for your day, week, or even month.
 Knowing what you want to achieve and when will keep you on track and prevent you from getting derailed.
 Planning also helps you stay focused on your goals and makes it easier to adjust your plans as needed.
  - 来自Helpful Assistant

+# 2024-02-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that's easy to read, understand, and maintain.
+It not only enhances collaboration but also reduces bugs and increases software longevity.
+Remember, code is read far more often than it's written."

+In practice, this means:
+1. Use descriptive variable names.
+2. Write small, focused functions or methods.
+3. Avoid over-engineering solutions; keep it simple unless complexity is absolutely necessary.
+4. Practice defensive programming but don't clutter your code with unnecessary checks.
+5. Regularly refactor your code for clarity and simplicity, especially as requirements evolve.